 There is so much I would love to share from today's visit to London.
 I was surprised by a magical community garden full of spaces for socialising, play, gardening, eating, concerts and much more.
-I am planning return there for a sketch in the near-by future!
-It wasn't stylish or edgy, it was genuine.
+I am planning to return there for a sketch in the near-by future!
+It wasn't stylish, it was genuine.

 I also thought a lot about all the tourists I observed, queuing hours to make one specific photo at one specific spot.
 This phenomenon will also get its attention throughout The Sketching Project.